Alan-Cha/hugo-iter8-docs/content/introduction/installation/red-hat.md

 ---
 date: 2016-04-09T16:50:16+02:00
+menuTitle: Red Hat OpenShift
-title: Red Hat OpenShift
+title: Iter8 on Red Hat OpenShift
-weight: 1
+weight: 10
 ---

 These instructions show you how to set up iter8 on Red Hat OpenShift.